Hotel Europejski: Early years

-The hotel originally opened on January 1, 1857.
+The hotel originally opened on 1 January 1857.
 Designed by Enrico Marconi, it was one of the most luxurious hotels in the Russian Empire, which stretched from Europe to Alaska.
 From 1915, the architect Antoni Jawornicki, was responsible for many of the upgrades to the hotel including moving the main entrance and building two ballrooms in the courtyard.
 In 1921, the hotel's owners, the Przeździecki and Czetwertyński families formed the joint stock company, Hotel Europejski Spółka Akcyjna (HESA).

 World War II

 The hotel was renamed the Europäisches Hotel by the Germans during the occupation in World War II and used to house Wehrmacht officers exclusively whilst keeping a large portion of the pre-war Polish staff.
 It was severely damaged after the Warsaw Uprising in December 1944 and January 1945 by the retreating Germans.

 Post WWII nationalization and reconstruction

 In 1945, after the liberation of Warsaw, the original owners received permission from the government to rebuild the hotel and commenced by setting up a restaurant in the surviving section of the building.
 However, before they could rebuild the whole hotel, the property was seized by the government in 1948 as a result of the Bierut Decrees.
 The building was rebuilt during 1949-1951 to designs by Bohdan Pniewski to serve as a military school.
 Major structural changes included adding a balustrade along the top, and reconstruction of the ruined sections of the exterior.
 Many surviving elements of the interior were removed, including the grand staircase and ballrooms, replacing them with dormitories, classrooms and a gymnasium.
-The building served as the Military Political Academy (Akademia Wojskowa Polityczna) from 1951-1954 and then as offices for the Ministry of Transport.
+The building served as the Military Political Academy (Akademia Wojskowa Polityczna) from 1951 to 1954, and then as offices for the Ministry of Transport.
 In 1956 the Polish government decided to return the building to its former use as a hotel.
-From 1956–1957, the empty building was used to house Jewish emigrants from the Soviet Union.
+From 1956 to 1957, the empty building was used to house Jewish emigrants from the Soviet Union.

 The building was transferred to the Orbis state tourist company in 1957 and converted back to a hotel, with Bohdan Pniewski again serving as architect, along with Bohdan Kijowicz.
 The resulting hotel had 260 rooms and 13 suites.
-It reopened to guests on July 2, 1962 as the Orbis Hotel Europejski.
+It reopened to guests on 2 July 1962 as the Orbis Hotel Europejski.
 In 1965, The Golden Gate Quartet performed their only concert in Poland here.

 During the following decades, some of the notable guests of the hotel included: Robert Kennedy, Marlene Dietrich, The Rolling Stones, Indira Gandhi, Günter Grass, Artur Rubinstein, Mstislav Rostropovich, Czesław Miłosz and Lech Wałęsa.